-10.2 LEASE TERM
+10.2 Lease Term

 The initial term of the lease will be for 12 months.
-After the initial term, the lease shall automatically renew for successive 12-month terms unless the Tenant and all applicable Family Members and Household Members do not fulfill the Community Service and Economic Self-Sufficiency Requirements or the Lease is terminated sooner by Tenant or by LRHA due to a default by Tenant and/or any Family Member or Household Member.
+After the initial term, the lease shall automatically renew for successive 12-month terms unless the Tenant and all applicable Family Members and Household Members do not fulfill the Community Service requirements or the Lease is terminated sooner by Tenant or by LRHA due to a default by Tenant and/or any Family Member or Household Member.

-10.3 LEASE ORIENTATION
+10.3 Lease Orientation